jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _[Reader Mode.](https://gfycat.com/ifr/AgileFeminineAlpineroadguidetigerbeetle)_

+## Conspiracy Theories

+As the people prone to extremism are being led astray by old ideologies.
+The people inclined to disbelief are looking for something more truthful to believe in.

+Since Industrial Age ideologies are not relevant to modern society, they can't buy into Left/Right or the policy of mass-production.
+Thus, their mind wanders, looking for better answers.

+It's an altruistic job.
+Conspiracy theorists are genuinly looking for ways to improve our way of live.
+Heck, imagine you heard Harry Potter talk about the Ministry of Magic.
+What would you if Neo asked you "do you know about the Matrix?"

+Sadly, this desire to listen to any new answer, often means conspiracy theorists listening about aliens, flat-earth, or other weird stuff.

+What's really happening is these open minds want to re-align our ruling philosophy with our everyday lives.

+You can help your friends stop talking about conspiracies by simply buying more stuff made in America.

 ## Made In America

 Nature punishes replication over adaptation.
 But if that's true, how did Darth Blockbuster stay in business by re-selling the same products?